A realistic assessment of the CTA sensitivity to dark matter annihilation: Backgrounds

 Here we adopt the proton flux per unit energy and angle \citep{Hoerandel:2002yg}

 which we shift to lower energies by a factor of 3 to account for the reduced Cherenkov light emitted by hadronic showers \cite{Fegan:1997db}.
-We note that in principle heavier CR species are relevant, especially He, but these can be effectively accounted for by increasing the adopted proton rejection factor.
+We note that in principle heavier CR species are relevant, especially $^4$He, but these can be effectively accounted for by increasing the proton cut efficiency factor $\epsilon_p$.

 Throughout the present analysis, we will adopt a proton cut efficiency of $\epsilon_p=10^{-2}$ for definiteness.
-We checked that with this value we can reproduce the background rates shown in Ref.~\cite{Bernlohr:2012we} for Array I to within a factor of two, for energies of up to 10\,TeV.
-We note that even for $\epsilon_p=0$, the background rates would remain practically unchanged at energies below 2\,TeV, as at these energies the background is dominated by cosmic ray electrons.
+We note, however, that assuming that the proton rejection factor is constant across all energies is a simplification.
+At lower energies shower shape cuts are less effective at discriminating CR protons from gamma-rays.
+Thus our CR proton background is underestimated at low energy, yielding a slight over-estimation of sensitivity at low energies.
+However, even with this approximation we are still able to reproduce the background rates shown in Ref.~\cite{Bernlohr:2012we} for Array I to within a factor of two, for energies of up to 10\,TeV.
+We note that when switching off protons entirely (which corresponds to $\epsilon_p=0$) the background rates remain practically unchanged at energies below 2\,TeV, as in our setup they are dominated by electrons.
 We also checked that with our assumptions we can reproduce the point source sensitivity for Array I to within a factor of two below 100\,GeV, and within a few tens of percent above.

+While the flux of CRs is isotropic across the sky, their acceptance by CTA is not.
+The characterization of this variation in CR acceptance rates is a non-trivial task, and methods to deal with non-isotropic acceptance rates are discussed in \cite{Berge:2006ae}.
+For this analysis we make the simplification of assuming an isotropic CR acceptance, though we note that our statistical framework can accommodate anisotropic uncertainties in the combined CR and gamma-ray acceptance, as discussed in Subsection \ref{subsec:Statistics}.

 As formal gamma-ray and CR electron efficiencies we adopt $\epsilon_\gamma=\epsilon_e=1$, and note that these values (along with $\epsilon_p$) are defined with respect to the effective area of Array I from Ref.~\cite{Bernlohr:2012we}.

 In Fig.~\ref{fig:backgrounds}, we show the contributions from CR electrons and protons assuming $\epsilon_p=10^{-2}$, and their sum.
 Note that in the highest energy range that we consider in this work, 6.7 to 10\,TeV, 100\,hr of CTA observations lead to approximately $7.0\times10^3$ or $1.5\times10^{3}$ CR background events in the OFF and ON regions, respectively.
 For comparison we also show the gamma-ray flux from a reference DM annihilation signal, based on a thermal annihilation cross section and a DM mass of 1\,TeV, within the ON and OFF regions employed in our version of the Ring method (\textit{cf.}~Section \ref{sec:DarkMatterSignals}).
 The CR foreground is stronger than the DM signal by 2--3 orders of magnitude.
 Fig.~\ref{fig:backgrounds} also shows a reference GDE gamma-ray background spectrum, which we discuss next.